+9. Satisfaction

-9. Satisfaction has effect no on repatronage intention.
+effect on has no repatronage intention.
 This is shown by path coefficient of 0.260 and t statistic value of 1.070 is smaller than 1.96.
-These findings suggest that loyalty and commitment of poor patient to seek medical treatment at hospitals are not determined by their satisfaction with iustice-based healthcare.
+These findings suggest that loyalty and commitment of poor patient to seek medical treatment at hospitals are not determined by their satisfaction with justice-based healthcare.
 Patient satisfaction does not relate to repatronage intention.